February 8, 2026 (3mo ago)

 └── 2026-02-07.md

-The agent reads SOUL.md and MEMORY.md every session.
-It reads today's and yesterday's daily log.
-And memory_search can semantically search across these files.
+The agent reads SOUL.md and MEMORY.md every session, plus today's and yesterday's daily log, and memory_search can semantically search across all of these files.

 • Day 3: You discover that the cron tool has a bug — CLI-created jobs work, tool-created ones don't.
 You tell the agent.
 It notes it in the daily log.